simphotonics/simulated_annealing/example/SEARCH_SPACE.md

 The class [`SearchSpace`][SearchSpace] is used to define a region from which points are randomly sampled.
 A search space is defined in terms of intervals along each dimension.

-The example below demonstrates how to define a spherical 3D search space using cartesian coordinates.
-(The search space includes the points situated on the surface as well as the points conclosed by the sphere. ) The interval `x` is an object of type [`FixedInterval`][FixedInterval] that is the left and right boundary are constant numbers.
+The example below demonstrates how to define a ball shaped 3D search space using cartesian coordinates.
+(The search space includes the points situated on the spherical surface as well as the inner points).
+The interval `x` is an object of type [`FixedInterval`][FixedInterval] that is the left and right boundary are constant numbers.
 The intervals `y` and `z` are objects of type [`ParametricInterval`][ParametricInterval] and their boundaries are specified in terms of a numerical function that depends on other intervals.